Secondary school – scuola superiore

 Students attend high school from about 14 to 19 years of age.
 There is an obligation, established by law, to be enrolled and go to school at least until the age of 16, which generally corresponds to at least the first 2 years of secondary school.

 At the end of secondary school, students must pass the 5th year exam to complete secondary school studies and obtain the Diploma.

-Lessons are usually from September to June, for 5 or 6 days a week depending on the school.
+Classes are usually from September to June, for 5 or 6 days a week depending on the school.

 Secondary schools, in fact, guide the student’s academic and working path.
 It is, therefore, necessary to be very careful in choosing the right area of study for the student, by talking about it with middle school teachers and participating in orientation activities, called open days, organized by secondary schools for students and their parents.

-The IeFP courses are managed by the Regions and they last 3 and 4 years depending on the course and location.
+The IeFP courses are managed by the Regions and last 3 and 4 years depending on the course and location.